 In French-speaking Switzerland, an afternoon snack is commonly referred to as “le quatre-heures” (the four o’clock), in reference to the time when you would normally eat it.
 My go-to recipe for when we need something sweet and fast is madeleines.
 This malted chocolate version calls for a few tablespoons of Ovomaltine (also known as Ovaltine), a Swiss powdered drink fortified with vitamins that was first introduced in 1904.

 You can throw these madeleines together in under 30 minutes.
-I think they are best served warm and fresh from the oven.
-Or, you can let them cool a bit, dip them in some melted chocolate and sprinkle on some chopped pistachios for a bit of color, as shown above.
-They taste great any time of day, not only during le quatre-heures.
+I like them best when served warm and fresh from the oven.
+On the other hand, you can let them cool a bit, dip them in some melted chocolate and sprinkle on some chopped pistachios for a bit of color.
+No matter what, they taste great any time of day when you need something sweet, really quick.

 – 1/2 cup (99 grams) sugar